HenriqueLopesDeSouza/BloodBanking/README.md

 # BloodBanking

 ## Project: Blood Donation Database System to manage donor registrations, blood stock, and donation records

-### This technology stack and architecture provide a scalable, maintainable, and secure solution for the Blood Banking Management System, including
 ### This project has been developed using the following technologies and design patterns:
 ### 1 - Technology Stack:
         Backend Framework: .NET 8